Sitaras/Sitaras/README.md

 ### 👨‍💻 Quick Facts

-- 🔭 I’m currently building scalable frontend solutions for enterprise clients.
+- 🔭 I’m currently building scalable full-stack solutions for enterprise clients.
 - 🌱 Specializing in the **React** and **TypeScript** ecosystems.
 ---